-You are being asked to take part in this study because you have first-detected Atrial Fibrillation (defined as Atrial Fibrillation diagnosed in the previous 60 days).
+You are being asked to take part in this study because you have first-detected Atrial Fibrillation (defined as Atrial Fibrillation diagnosed in the previous 120 days).
 Atrial fibrillation (AFib) is an arrhythmia (abnormal heart rhythm) that causes the heart's upper chambers (the atria) to beat very fast and irregularly.

 Participation in this study is voluntary and will include only people who choose to take part.
 Please read this consent form carefully and take your time in making a decision.
 As the study doctor or study staff discuss this consent form with you, please ask him/her to explain any words or information that you do not clearly understand.
 We encourage you to talk with your family and friends before you decide to take part in this study.
 The nature of the study, risks, inconveniences, discomforts, and other important information about the study are listed below.

+If you are acting as a representative to give consent for another person to participate in this study, ‘you’ throughout this consent form refers to that individual.
+The obligation of a representative is to try to determine what the individual would do if competent, or if the subject's wishes cannot be determined, what the representative thinks is in the person's best interest.
+If possible, an attempt should be made to obtain permission from the individual.
+Some persons may resist participating in a research protocol that has been approved by their representatives.
+Under no circumstances may individuals be forced to participate.

 Please tell the study doctor or study staff if you are taking part in another study.

 WHO WILL BE MY DOCTOR ON THIS STUDY?